rhaiscript/book/src/language/fn-ptr.md

 The purpose of function pointers is to enable rudimentary _dynamic dispatch_, meaning to determine, at runtime, which function to call among a group.

-Although it is possible to simulate dynamic dispatch via a number and a large `if-then-else-if` statement, using function pointers significantly simplifies the code.
+Although it is possible to simulate dynamic dispatch via a number and a large [`if-then-else-if`][`if`] statement, using function pointers significantly simplifies the code.

 ```rust
 let x = some_calculation();